AlphaPentagon/FE_TEST/README.md

 - I initially used CSS grid to create three separate columns and then tried to find a solution to order the elements in alphabetical order by columns.
 I failed to find a way to do this successfully.

-- This lead me to research online, where I found this stackoverflow article about using the 'column-count' property: https://stackoverflow.com/questions/12332528/how-to-display-list-items-as-columns.
+- This lead me to research online, where I found [this](https://stackoverflow.com/questions/12332528/how-to-display-list-items-as-columns) stackoverflow article about using the 'column-count' property: .
 This looked like it might solve the issue, but I was careful to check the cross-browser compatibility first.
 Fortunately MDN told me it worked across all modern browsers, with only IE 9 (0.15% usage) and less and Opera 10.1 (0% usage) and less not being compatible.

 - After implementing the column-count, it still wasn't correctly displaying in my browser (google chrome).
 I used Chrome Dev tools to inspect the DOM and saw that individual list item elements were being set float and clear property values.
 I overrode these back to their defaults and this fixed the issue.